 Commercial and Hazardous Waste

-Commercial waste cannot be disposed of by domestic collections.
+Commercial waste cannot be disposed of in domestic collections.

-Under the Environmental Protection Act 1990, anyone who produces, imports, keeps, stores, transports, treats or disposes of waste has a duty to take all reasonable steps to keep it safe.
-This means that any waste produced by a business is regulated by law.
+Under the Environmental Protection Act 1990, anyone who produces, imports, keeps, stores, transports, treats or disposes of waste has a duty to take all reasonable steps to ensure that their waste is disposed of properly.
+This means that any waste produced by a business from general rubbish i.e. paper documents to a business’s operations is regulated by law.

-- Check your waste contractor credentials and ask to see their waste certificate.
-Always ensure they are registered with the Environment Agency as a ‘Carrier of Waste’.
+- Check your waste carrier’s credentials and ask to see their waste certificate.
+Always ensure they are registered with the Environment Agency as a ‘Carrier of Waste’

 - Get the right paperwork and keep hold of it.
 Always get a copy of the Waste Transfer Note from the person who takes your waste away.
 By law you must keep a copy of this note for up to two years.